 One of the key advantages of an MBA education, in addition to the solid foundation in business that they receive, is that students learn to work effectively in teams and develop their leadership skills.
 Understanding emotional intelligence is a very important part of this equation.

-The EQ assessment provides feedback in 4 key categories and 20 subcategories:
+The EQ assessment can provide feedback in 4 key categories and 20 subcategories:

 - Social awareness

 - Relationship management